Landen, Ohio

-Landen is a census-designated place (CDP) in Deerfield Township, Warren County, Ohio, United States.
-The population was 12,766 at the 2000 census.
+Landen is a middle-class, real estate developer-created census-designated place (CDP) in Deerfield Township, Warren County, Ohio, United States.
+The population was 6,995 at the 2020 census.
 It is located around Columbia Road and Montgomery Road in the southeastern part of the township.
-It surrounds Twenty Mile Stand and near Fosters.
+It surrounds Twenty Mile Stand, near Fosters.

 Landen was named after Theodophilus James Landen, an early Ohio settler who owned the farmland surrounding Twenty Mile Stand.
+The man-made “Landen Lake,” formed by creating a dam along Simpson’s Creek to create a flood retention area, is located within the residential area in a housing development.
+The formal place designation is "Landen Farm Drainage Lake".
+It is not a natural lake.

+The reduction in farming activity in the immediate area of the water has reduced its importance as a water supply, although flood control is still important.
+The “lake” was created for flood control and to enhance the surrounding land for housing development.
+This water feature is sometimes used for limited, slow pontoon boat recreation, although the one-mile length limits recreational options.

-The man-made Landen Lake occupies the center of the residential area in the town.
-Though its formal place designation is "Landen Farm Drainage Lake", the reduction in farming activity in the immediate area of the lake has made it suitable for recreation.
-The lake was further improved with the completion in 2008 of a major dredging operation that removed 184,000 cubic yards of sediment from the lake.
+It is now best described as a retention basin.
+The retention basin was dredged for improved flood protection with the completion in 2008 of a dredging operation that removed 184,000 cubic yards of sediment from the lake.